2022 S5000 Tasman Series: Season summary

 The third S5000 Tasman series began with only nine entries at the Surfers Paradise Street Circuit.
 Nathan Herne set pole for the first race with the quickest lap ever around the track.
 Cooper Webster, who would have started alongside him, crashed late in qualifying, with his car not fixed in time for the race start.
 This meant Herne easily kept the lead, ahead of Joey Mawson and Jordan Boys.
 This top trio remained static until the end.
 A day later, Herne resumed where he left off, winning race two comfortably, once again ahead of Mawson, with Ben Bargwanna rounding out the podium this time.
 Race three was less smooth sailing for Herne: he almost collided with Mawson into turn one, with the latter then taking to the escape road and emerging in the lead.
 Mawson later had to give back that position, enabling Herne to sweep the weekend.
 Mawsons three second places saw him leave Surfers' Paradise 27 points behind Herne.
 Boys was once again third in race three and sat another 25 points back.

 The field grew for round two, with fifteen cars tackling Adelaide Street Circuit.
 2022 champion Aaron Cameron set another lap record in qualifying to claim pole, before being overtaken by Herne at the start and then crashing and retiring.
 Herne turned his comfortable lead into a fourth straight victory, with Mawson behind for a fourth straight second place and Webster third.
 Race two saw some drivers mistake the formation lap for the race start, causing a crash and a red flag.
-Herne's gearbox overheated mid-way thorugh the race, making him finish only eleventh, while Mawson won the race.
+Herne's gearbox overheated mid-way through the race, making him finish only eleventh, while Mawson won the race.
 Webster and Blake Purdie completed the podium, with Herne now only one point ahead of Mawson going into the final race.
 This race then saw a controversial end to the season: the title contenders collided on lap three, with Mawson retiring immediately and Herne finishing 13th with a damaged car.
 Cameron won the race after starting last, with the rest of the podium identical to race two.
 While thirteenth place was enough for Herne to secure the title, Mawson was then also deducted 15 points after the stewards saw him at fault for the crash.
 This promoted Webster to second in the championship.